vladimir-chernykh/ml-quality-cicd/README.md

   * **Adapt `Makefile`**

     Change "date" command to "gdate" command in line 13 of Makefile ([here](https://github.com/vladimir-chernykh/ml-quality-cicd/blob/master/Makefile#L13)).
-It allows Mac users to get UNIX timestamp with the milliseconds tolerance (which is not available with the default "date").
+It allows Mac users to get UNIX timestamp with the millisecond tolerance (which is not available with the default "date").

 ## Structure overview

-The system is built using [Boston House Prices](https://www.kaggle.com/vikrishnan/boston-house-prices) regression dataset as an illustrative toy task.
+The system is built using the [Boston House Prices](https://www.kaggle.com/vikrishnan/boston-house-prices) regression dataset as an illustrative toy task.
 Few models are constructed to solve the problem and their qualities are compared.
-The solution is shipped as a REST API web-service inside Docker container.
+The solution is shipped as a REST API web-service inside the Docker container.

 * [`src`](./src) contains all the necessary code to serve the model as an API endpoint.
-* [`client`](./client) is for the client-side code which provides easy way to query the server.
+* [`client`](./client) is for the client-side code which provides an easy way to query the server.
-* [`.github/workflows`](./.github/workflows) contains GitHub Actions CI/CD pipelines definitions.
+* [`.github/workflows`](./.github/workflows) contains GitHub Actions CI/CD pipeline definitions.
 * [`dockers`](./dockers) folder stores Dockerfile for executing all the code (server, client, dashboard).
-* [`notebooks`](./notebooks) contains notebook where data exploration and models building, training, and in-place evaluation are shown.
+* [`notebooks`](./notebooks) contains a notebook where data exploration and models building, training, and in-place evaluation are shown.
 * [`models`](./models) stores weights and parameters for all the trained models.
 * [`data`](./data) consists of data files already split into train and validation.
-* [`dashboard`](./dashboard) contains code for visualization of metrics in a form of web dashboard.
+* [`dashboard`](./dashboard) contains code for visualization of metrics in the form of a web dashboard.